 - Hughes, M., T. & Parker-Katz, M. (2013).
 Integrating comprehension strategies into social studies instruction.
 The Social Studies, 104(3), 93 – 104.
 DOI:10.1080/00377996.2012.691570

 2006, Teaching Recognition Program, University of Illinois at Chicago

 2015 - 2017, Master Teacher Scholar, University of Illinois at Chicago

 PhD, Michigan State University

-Parker-Katz, M. & Cushing, L. (2012, April).
-Improving Transition Services through Personnel Preparation.
+• Parker-Katz, M. (2016, November).
+Teacher inquiry as a vehicle for graduate study and professional development.
 Paper presented at the annual meetings of the Teacher Education Division of the Council of Exceptional Children.
-Grand Rapids, MI.
+Lexington, KY.

-Parker-Katz, M. (2012, April).
-Re-visioning Preservice Special Education.
+• Parker-Katz, M. & Cushing, L.S.
+(2016, April).
+Teacher Leadership and Community Conversations: Authentic Improvement to Foster Improved Transition Outcomes.
 Paper presented at the annual meetings of the Council of Exceptional Children.
-Denver CO.
+St. Louis, MS.

 Effective inclusion practices in urban schools, and how teachers can develop inquiries and leadership related to it; authentic engagement between and amongst teachers, families and community stakeholders; implementation of culturally sustainable pedagogies in urban schools.